Connect Azure Data Lake Storage Gen2 for dataflow storage

 When can I change the dataflow storage location of an environment?

-Changing the environment's dataflow storage location is not currently supported.
+Changing the environment's dataflow storage location isn't currently supported.

 This article provided guidance about how to connect an Azure Data Lake Storage Gen2 account for dataflow storage.

-For more information about dataflows, the Common Data Model, and Azure Data Lake Storage Gen2, see these articles:
+For more information about dataflows, the Common Data Model, and Azure Data Lake Storage Gen2, go to these articles:

 - Self-service data prep with dataflows